Servflow/servflow-issues/CONTRIBUTING.md

 ## Including Trace Information

-Trace information is crucial for debugging issues.
+Trace information is helpful for debugging issues.
 To include it:

-1. **Trace snapshots**: Export a snapshot from your Servflow dashboard and attach it to the issue
+1. **Trace IDs**: Include the Trace ID from your Servflow dashboard
-2. **Trace IDs**: Include the Trace ID if available
+2. **Workflow name**: Mention which workflow you were using
-3. **Replication steps**: Provide detailed steps to reproduce the trace
+3. **Replication steps**: Provide detailed steps to reproduce the issue

 ## What Happens After Submission